-You’ll be placed on a color team leading up to Jagathon 2019.
+You’ll be placed on a color team leading up to Jagathon 2020.
 Throughout the year you can participate in Color War games and challenges to gain more points for your team.
 During the marathon, deck out in your color and show everyone your DM gear!
-If you have any questions, feel free to reach out to our Director of Participant Relations, Jenna DeVoy at firstname.lastname@example.org.
+If you have any questions, feel free to reach out to our Director of Participant Relations, Tara Cummings at firstname.lastname@example.org.

 How can you get more involved with our Riley families?
-You can apply to be a Jagpal!
-This gives you the special opportunity to gain a special friendship with a particular kiddo and their family.
+You can apply to be a JagPal!
+This gives you a unique opportunity to gain a special friendship with a particular child and their family.
 You’ll be paired with a family for the duration of the marathon, in which you will do anything and everything that the child wants!
 Everything from walking in with them during the Riley family parade in Opening Ceremony, to watching the final reveal during the Closing Ceremony.
-If you have any questions on how to get involved, contact the Director of Family Relations, Kori Bowen at email@example.com.
+You can access the application for 2021 JagPals here.
+If you have any questions on how to get involved, contact the Director of Family Relations, Courtney Thompson at email@example.com.

-Being on a committee gives you the chance to get the behind the scenes scoop on the planning, execution, and coordination of everything that goes into Jagathon.
-We have 4 divisions; External Relations, Finance, Internal Relations, and Membership.
-External Relations handles everything that goes on outside of the committee, while Internal Relations handles everything about the event itself, within the committee.
+Being on the committee gives you the chance to get the behind the scenes scoop on the planning, execution, and coordination of everything that goes into Jagathon.
+We have 4 divisions; External Relations, Finance, Operations, and Membership.
+External Relations handles everything that goes on outside of the committee, while Operations handles everything about the event itself.
 The Finance division is manned with tracking and encouraging fundraising, so we can raise up the largest total possible.
 Finally, the Membership division is the “people-people.”
 They are in charge of communicating with everyone that helps to make up the organization.
-If you have any questions on joining a committee, don’t hesitate to contact the Director of Committee Relations, Hannah Sparks, at firstname.lastname@example.org.
+If you have any questions about joining a committee, please contact the Director of Committee Relations, Libby Rohr, at firstname.lastname@example.org.

 The Development Program was implemented to increase education, retention rates, and overall engagement of our new members.
-For incoming freshman, this program happens in the summer.
-Once we first meet you at orientation and you are interested, we place you with a leader from our Executive Board.
-This person is your main form of contact at IUPUI and can help to answer anything; both Jagathon and IUPUI campus-wide related.
+For new IUPUI students, this program happens in the summer.
+Once we meet you at orientation and you are interested, we place you with a leader from our Executive Board.
+This person is your main form of contact at IUPUI and can help to answer anything; both Jagathon and IUPUI related.

-If you have any questions on this, feel free to contact the Vice President of Membership, Emily Egbers at email@example.com.
+If you have any questions about this, feel free to contact the Vice President of Membership, Raven Brzeszkiewicz at email@example.com.

 Yay!
 You’re now on the committee.
 So, what’s next?